webtrendzs/openai/README.md

-# Contao 4 Escorts bundle
+# OpenAI GPT Api Client bundle for Contao

 Contao is an Open Source PHP Content Management System for people who want a professional website that is easy to maintain.
-Visit the [project website][1] for more information.
+Visit the (https://contao.org/)[Contao.org] for more information.

-You can use this escorts bundle to your contao installation if you want to start an escorts service.

 ## Install